Global types and event structure semantics for asynchronous multiparty sessions: Related work and conclusions

-In other words, a network would inherit an immediate causality between two events $\procev$ and $\procev'$ of one of its participants if either one of the two actions of $\procev$ and $\procev'$ is an input or they are both outputs towards the same participant.
-Of course, similar adaptations would have to be performed also on the definition of narrowing and on the permutation equivalence on traces which is used to define type events.
-This would imply a substantial redesign of our model, therefore we did not attempt to do it in the present paper.
-We acknowledge the reviewer for his helpful suggestion and we plan to investigate in the near future this more abstract model.

-A related goal would be to devise semantic counterparts for our well-formedness conditions on asynchronous types, namely structural conditions characterising well-typed network FESs, along the lines of a previous proposal for binary sessions as Linear Logic proofs based on causal nets \cite{CY19}.
-This would allow us to reason entirely on the semantic side, and in particular to establish the isomorphism of the configuration domains of well-typed networks and their types in a direct way, without recourse to the Subject Reduction and Session Fidelity results.
+As future work, we shall try to devise semantic counterparts for our well-formedness conditions on asynchronous types, namely structural conditions characterising both the PESs of well-formed asynchronous types and the FESs of well-typed networks, along the lines of a previous proposal for binary sessions as Linear Logic proofs based on causal nets \cite{CY19}.
+This would allow us to reason entirely on the semantic side, and in particular to establish the isomorphism of the configuration domains of a well-typed network FES and the PES of one its types in a more direct way.
+Such semantic characterisations of well-formedness would also help us to address the following \emph{synthesis problem}: starting from an arbitrary Prime ES, is it possible (1) to verify that it represents a well-formed asynchronous type, and, if this is the case, (2) to reconstruct a network that behaves according to that asynchronous type?
+A step in this direction was recently made in \cite{CG24}, in the synchronous setting of \cite{CDG22}.